Cray-HPE/docs-csm/418-MGMT-NET-IP-HELPER.md

 ```

 # Dell Configuration
-In shasta 1.3.2 the IP-helpers for the NMN(VLAN2), and HMN(VLAN4) resided on the leafs, these are moving to the spines.
+In Shasta v1.3.2 the IP-helpers for the NMN(VLAN2), and HMN(VLAN4) resided on the leafs, these are moving to the spines.

 Remove IP-Helper configuration from the leafs.
 ```